-- · Sector 21, Mining; - Industry Group 2212, Natural Gas Distribution; - Sector 31-33, Manufacturing (except for Subsector 3254, Pharmaceutical and Medicine Manufacturing; Subsector 3333, Commercial and Service Industry Machinery Manufacturing; Subsector 334, Computer and Electronic Product Manufacturing; Code 336111, Automobile Manufacturing) - Sector 48-49, Transportation and Warehousing; - Sector 51, Information (except for Subsector 519, Other Information Services); or - Sector 52, Finance and Insurance.
+- 1. apportioned income using the sales factor weighted fraction during the prior taxable year, or - 2. generates more than 50 percent of total sales everywhere from economic activities in any NAICS codes OTHER THAN these identified NAICS codes: - Sector 21, Mining; - Industry Group 2212, Natural Gas Distribution; - Sector 31-33, Manufacturing EXCEPT: - Industry Group 3254, Pharmaceutical and Medicine Manufacturing - Industry Group 3333, Commercial and Service Industry Machinery Manufacturing - Subsector 334, Computer and Electronic Product Manufacturing - Code 336111, Automobile Manufacturing - Sector 48-49, Transportation and Warehousing - Sector 51, Information EXCEPT: - Subsector 519, Other Information Services - Sector 52.
+Finance and Insurance

-Report property and payroll factors on Schedule J, page 1, but do not use them to calculate the apportionment of sales factor weighted taxpayers.
+Report property and payroll factors on Schedule J. page 1. but do not use them to calculate the apportionment of sales factor weighted taxpayers.